murrayrodney/Visual-Inference/reports/proposal.md

 <p style="text-indent: 40px;">
     Hurricane Ian swept through the Hurricane Belt in 2022 leaving behind 149 deaths in Florida and an estimated $113 Billion USD in damages (Florida Department of Law Enforcement; National Centers for Environmental Information).
-Concerns were raised regarding the readability of the hurricane forecast maps and the "cone" used to predict the path of the hurricane (Dance and Ajasa).
+Concerns were raised regarding the readability of the hurricane forecast maps and the "cone" that is used to show the predicted path path of the hurricane (Dance and Ajasa).
 News outlets have suggested that the cone is misleading and that the public may not understand the information presented (Pulver and Doyle).
 This project aims to provide background to better understand how vision works and how to produce informative data visualizations.
 The project will be a stepping stone for continued research of data visualization and how to communicate hurricane forecast data effectively.